Freddie McKay: Biography

+Another album,Tribal Inna Yard, was released in 1983, backed by Roots Radics and engineered by Scientist.

-McKay maintained a faithful following until his death in 1986 from a heart attack, shortly after finishing his final album, I'm a Free Man.
+McKay maintained a faithful, serious following amongst conscious roots rockers and sound system devotees until his death in 1986 from a heart attack, shortly after finishing his final album, I'm a Free Man, cut at Joseph Hoo Kim's Channel One Studios with Sly and Robbie,Eric "Bingy Bunny" Lamont, Dean Fraser and Earl "Chinna" Smith, with backing vocals provided by The Tamlins.

 His son, Andrew Chin, known under the pseudonym Brushy One String, is a musician known for playing a one-stringed guitar.